Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Methods

+In the following, we develop a principled approach to node perturbation based learning.
 Our goal is to determine the gradient of the loss with respect to the pre-activations in a layer $l$ by use of perturbations.
 To this end, we consider the partial derivative of the loss with respect to the pre-activation $\vb{a}^i_l$ of unit $i$ in layer $l$ for all $i$.
-We define a perturbed state as $ \vb{\tilde{x}}_k(h)= f\left(\vb{\tilde{a}}_k+h\vb{m}_k\right) $
+We define a perturbed state as $ \vb{\tilde{x}}_k(h)= f\left(\vb{\tilde{a}}_k+h\vb{m}_k\right) $ with $\tilde{a}_k$ the perturbed preactivation, $h$ an arbitrary scalar and binary vectors $\vb{m}_k =\vb{e}_i$ if $k=l$ with $\vb{e}_i$ a standard unit vector and $\vb{m}_k = \vb{0}$ otherwise.